srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 ### Exercise 6: Create a Power BI Dashboard

-Now let's create a dashboard to visualize the query, using Microsoft Power BI.
+Now that we have updated our job to process the vibration telemetry via the ML model, we need to create a dashboard to visualize the results, using Microsoft Power BI.

 #### Task 1: Create a New Dashboard